 NB: Airfare to Rio de Janeiro is not included in the price of the program.

 General Education & Summer Requirements

 The course is designed to fulfill six (6) hours of academic requirements.
 With prior approval, Florida students may apply their course work towards summer residency, general education requirements, electives, and major/minor requirements for graduation.
 Students are required to receive academic approval for their participation in the program PRIOR to their participation.
 Credits earned on the program transfer to the University of Florida, but grades are not computed in students’ GPAs by the registrar’s office.

-The 2017 program fee is $6.979.
+The 2017 program fee was $6,979 and we expect that this year’s fee will be the same.
 This fee includes tuition/fees and related program expenses, such as on-site orientation, airport pick-up, housing, some meals (breakfast and dinner), local excursions, and health insurance.

 Round-trip airfare is NOT included in the program fee and can cost about $1000-1800.
 It is recommended that students bring between $800 and $1200 for spending money during the program for meals, bus fare, travel, and entertainment.
 Please note that the airport pickup scheduled for early to mid-morning on the SUNDAY morning prior to the start of class is a one-time service and non-refundable.

 Each FLAS-granting institution has its own regulations on whether fellowships are disbursed to the student or paid to the institution sponsoring the program, so please contact the FLAS coordinator at your granting institution for information on disbursement.
 Rates from 2015 were: program tuition and fees = $3,618; housing = $2,592; and insurance = $58; plus airfare and subsistence allowance.
 Information about allocations can be obtained from the financial assistant at UFIC.
 June Bristol, email@example.com